DataManagementLab/dpi_library/README.md

 # dpi_library

-Emerging network technologies will have a significant impact on data-intensive applications, but how will applications make best use of them?
-Making use of RDMA, which is already seeing significant adoption, is still complex due to missing higher-level abstractions.
-This problem is even worse for emerging technologies, like smart NICs and switches for in-network processing.
-Data processing systems, such as distributed database systems or analytics engines (Spark, Flink) can exploit these technologies, but doing this on a system by system basis demands repeated reinvention of the wheel.

-In this paper, we propose DPI, an interface that provides a set of useful abstractions for network-aware data-intensive processing.
-The aim of DPI is to provide simple yet powerful abstractions that are flexible enough to enable exploitation of RDMA and in-network processing.
-Like MPI, DPI is just an interface that can have multiple implementations for different networking technologies.
-To that end, a concrete DPI implementation can serve as a toolkit for implementing networked data-intensive applications, such as analytics engines or distributed database systems.
+As data processing evolves towards large scale, distributed plat- forms, the network will necessarily play a substantial role in achiev- ing efficiency and performance.
+Increasingly, switches, network cards, and protocols are becoming more flexible while programma- bility at all levels (aka, software defined networks) opens up many possibilities to tailor the network to data processing applications and to push processing down to the network elements.
+In this paper, we propose DPI, an interface providing a set of simple yet powerful abstractions flexible enough to exploit features of modern networks (e.g., RDMA or in-network processing) suit- able for data processing.
+Mirroring the concept behind the Message Passing Interface (MPI) used extensively in high-performance com- puting, DPI is an interface definition rather than an implementation so as to be able to bridge different networking technologies and to evolve with them.
+In the paper we motivate and discuss key primitives of the interface and present a number of use cases that show the potential of DPI for data-intensive applica